Psalm 115: Other uses

-Verse 16, "The earth has been given to the children of men", has been quoted by peace activist John McConnell as an inspiration to create Earth Day, as a call to preserve the Earth and share resources.
+Verse 16, "The earth has been given to the children of men", is used by the philosopher John Locke in his argument that the whole human race holds the natural world in common ownership, at the start of his argument for the right of individuals to own personal property, and it was quoted by peace activist John McConnell as an inspiration to create Earth Day, as a call to preserve the Earth and to share resources.

 Music

 In his collection Psalmen Davids of psalms, hymns and motets, Heinrich Schütz set Psalm 115 in German "Nicht uns, Herr", for three four-part choirs of voices and instruments, SWV 43.
 Schütz also set a metric poem for the Becker Psalter, "Nicht uns, nicht uns, Herr, lieber Gott", SWV 213.

 Johann Sebastian Bach based his early wedding cantata Der Herr denket an uns, BWV 196, on verses 12 to 15 of Psalm 115 which speak of God's blessing especially for families.

 Joseph Haydn wrote a four-part setting of the first verse in Latin for choir a cappella as an offertory hymn, published by Carus in 2009.
 In 1835, Felix Mendelssohn set Psalm 115 in German, Nicht unserm Namen, Herr, Op.
 31, for soprano solo, SATB choir and orchestra.
 Gustav Holst wrote a setting in English, "Not Unto Us, O Lord", for mixed chorus and organ or piano in the 1890s.

 Albert Kellermann included Psalm 115 in a collection of Sechs liturgische Psalmen (6 liturgical psalms) in 1913, setting them in Hebrew for choir, soloists and organ.
 When Siegfried Matthus wrote the libretto to his opera Judith, based on Friedrich Hebbel's Judith and premiered in 1985, he included verses from the Old Testament including Psalm 115.
 Gerald Cohen set the psalm in Hebrew for SATB chorus and piano in 1987.